Playbook customisation

 Understand the playbook structure

-name: My Security Policy
+title: My Security Policy # display name

 tiers: